CinTheDev/synth-music/README.md

 Investigate online what this is called and how it is usually implemented.
 If it's not very difficult, implement it here as well.

+### Better multithreading

+Right now multithreading only works per-section.
+The sections themselves are rendered sequentially.
+Because of this, multithreading is only really beneficial if the sections are quite long, or if there are a lot of tracks playing at once.

+Since there's no way to store Sections in a struct as of right now, it's pretty difficult to write extensive features for them.
+If Sections can actually be bundled together somehow at some point, then it would be feasible to implement this composition-wide multithreading.

+Also while we're at this - if we manage to get outside of macro territory we might as well clean up the code by moving multithreading into dedicated functions or even submodules.